The Crusader Union of Australia: Galston Gorge

-In the early 1950s Paul White mortgaged his home to buy land for the Crusader Union of NSW in Galston for £600.
+In the early 1950s, Paul White mortgaged his home to buy land for the Crusader Union of NSW in Galston for £600.
 The land at Galston was prepared by 1955, however Cumberland County Council regulations initially prohibited the construction on the site, and so construction of the first two cabins started in September 1957.
 Dining facilities were not completed until 1960, and in that same year ‘Petter’ Cabin was constructed.
-In June 1966 electricity was provided to the site after the construction of telephone poles and solar system.
+In June 1966, electricity was provided to the site after the construction of telephone poles and solar system.
 Water was provided to the site in 1967.
-By 1970 the site could accommodate 90 people.
+By 1970, the site could accommodate 90 people.

-In 2000 the Galston Gorge site was used by SOCOG to house drivers and staff from the Olympic Roads & Traffic Authority.
-In 2003 redevelopment begun at the Galston Gorge Campsite, this development was completed in 2010.
-The campsite now hosts up to 220 people at a time.
+In 2000, the site was used by SOCOG to house drivers and staff from the Olympic Roads & Traffic Authority.
+In 2003, redevelopment begun and the development was completed in 2010.
+The campsite can host up to 220 people at a time.

 Colo River

-The Crusader Union of New South Wales had run multiple canoeing camps along the Colo River until 1968 when the site which CRU had rented for those camps was sold to the Polish Boy Scouts.
-CRU then purchased their own campsite along the Colo River later in that year.
-The new site was five and a half acres in size with 60m of shoreline along the river.
-The first camp there was held in January 1969, and in mid-1969 the original Lake Macquarie site's kitchen was moved to Colo River.
-The vast majority of construction on the Colo site was undertaken by a team of forty-three volunteers.
+The Crusader Union of New South Wales ran canoeing camps along the Colo River until 1968 when the rented site was sold to the Polish Boy Scouts.
+CRU then purchased their own campsite along the Colo River later in that year, five and a half acres in size with 60m of shoreline.
+The first camp was held in January 1969, and in mid-1969 the original Lake Macquarie site's kitchen was moved to Colo River.
+The vast majority of construction on the site was undertaken by a team of volunteers.
 The Colo River Site was prone to flooding, and eventually the site would be sold in the mid-1980s.

 Toolangi

 The Crusader Union of Victoria owned a 15 acre campsite along Campbell's Creek in Toolangi, Victoria.
 The site included a mess hall, kitchen, store room, and three sleeping huts.
-In 1955 the campsite was transferred to the Scripture Union.
+In 1955, the campsite was transferred to the Scripture Union.

 Schools ministry

-Six full-time staff and four ministry associates address over 100,000 students each year in 185 independent schools across NSW and the ACT.
+Six full-time staff and four ministry associates address over 90,000 students in 207 independent schools across NSW and the ACT.
 There are also Christian groups across Australia using CRU resources.
-The following schools have internal CRU Groups or Christian groups supported by CRU operating in them: